pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

       height: 110
 ---

-<mark>Do you have a vision for doing bigger things, but it's competing with a pile of other stuff you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
+<mark>Do you have a vision for doing bigger things, but it's competing with all those other things you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
 If that's your situation, here's something that could help:
 {: .switch-away-from }

 # The Objectives Course
 {: #course-title }

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of your day-to-day activities _while_ helping you advance on your bigger vision.**
+**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of all the little things you care about _while_ helping you advance on that bigger vision**

 A first group started on Feb.
 26 (sign-ups are closed for that one), and if all goes well, other groups will be available in the coming months.